Omar Vizquel: Toronto Blue Jays

 Vizquel signed a one-year minor league contract with the Toronto Blue Jays for the 2012 season.
 He made the team out of spring training, and made his first appearance on Opening Day, against his former club, the Cleveland Indians.
 His first start came on April 22, against the Kansas City Royals.
 Vizquel was ejected from a game against the Texas Rangers on May 1, arguing with the home plate umpire from the bench.
-Vizquel jokingly danced to mock the umpire before exiting the dugout.
-Vizquel hinted at retirement upon the conclusion of the 2012 season.
-Despite being 45 years of age and appearing in only five games at that point in the season with the Blue Jays, he stated, "I feel excited about coming to the ballpark.
+Later in May, Vizquel hinted at retirement upon the conclusion of the 2012 season.
+Despite being 45 years old and appearing in only five games at that point in the season, he stated, "I feel excited about coming to the ballpark.
 Maybe not every day, because there are going to be some days you're going to be sore.
 But I still feel I want to be here.
 I want to compete."

-In a game against the Detroit Tigers on July 27, Vizquel hit his first two extra-base hits of the season, a double and triple.
+Against the Detroit Tigers on July 27, Vizquel hit his first two extra-base hits of the season, a double and triple.
 Vizquel became the third oldest player to hit a triple (behind Julio Franco and Nick Altrock) and became the oldest player in major league history to hit a double and a triple in the same game.

 In the first game of a day-night doubleheader against the New York Yankees on September 19, Vizquel recorded his 2,874th career hit, passing Babe Ruth for 41st all-time.

 In the final game of the 2012 season, Brett Lawrie wore a #17 jersey as opposed to his usual #13.
-This allowed Vizquel to wear #13 (the number he wore through most of his career) when he played his final game on October 3, 2012.
-Vizquel went 1-for-3, hitting a single in his last at-bat, the 2,877th hit of his career, moving him ahead of Mel Ott for 40th position on the all-time hits list.
+This allowed Vizquel to wear #13, the number he wore through most of his career, when he played his final game on October 3.
+Vizquel batted 1-for-3, hitting a single in his last at-bat, the 2,877th hit of his career, moving him ahead of Mel Ott for 40th position on the all-time hits list.
 Vizquel retired after the season and was the last position player born in the 1960s, as well as the last to play in the 1980s, to retire.

-Coaching
+Coaching career

 Los Angeles Angels of Anaheim

-On January 30, 2013, Vizquel was hired by the Los Angeles Angels of Anaheim to become a co-infield coach with Bobby Knoop, to replace Dick Schofield, whose contract was not renewed for 2013.
+On January 30, 2013, the Los Angeles Angels of Anaheim hired Vizquel to become a co-infield coach with Bobby Knoop, replacing Dick Schofield.

 Detroit Tigers

 On November 18, 2013, the Detroit Tigers named Vizquel as their new first-base coach, replacing Rafael Belliard.
 Under manager Brad Ausmus, Vizquel also served as the Tigers infield and baserunning instructor.
-Following the dismissal of Ausmus after the 2017 season, Vizquel interviewed for the vacant manager's position, but was passed over in favor of Ron Gardenhire.
+Following the dismissal of Ausmus after the 2017 season, Vizquel interviewed for the vacant manager's position but was passed over in favor of Ron Gardenhire.